Photo by Julie Vola

 |Tran Thi Minh Hue|

 Hue has been with Hanoi Grapevine since late 2009.
 She successfully completed her 16-month MBA at Asian Institute of Management in Manila, Philippines in 2012 and currently divides her time between Hanoi and Singapore.
 Hue is in charge of business development, grant proposals and strategic planning for Hanoi Grapevine.
+Connect with her on Linkedin.

 |Do Thi Thuy Linh|